salasjad/dotfiles/ThinkPad-Linux-fixes/README.md

 The ALSA sound drivers are not loaded properly which created issues when you try to play audio from the audio jack on Thinkpad Ultra- and Pro docking stations.
 Add this config file to: /etc/modprobe.d/alsadock.conf and then do a reboot.

 ##dock.sh & undock.sh
 The docking and undocking events didn't work properly without some configurations.
-You need to add the lenovo-dock and lenovo-undock files inside /etc/acpi/events folder and modify the files according to your usernames.
+You need to add the lenovo-dock and lenovo-undock files inside /etc/acpi/events folder and modify the files according to your username.
 Then add dock.sh and undock.sh to /etc/acpi and make sure that these two files are executable (chmod command).